 As professionals, Engineers are expected to behave ethically.
 Ethical rules are among the interaction rules that govern the relationship between individuals and society; other interaction rules are classified as etiquette, law, and morals.

-Generally, there is consistency between these various interaction rules, but occasionally, they conflict.
+Generally, there is consistency among these interaction rules, but occasionally they conflict.

 The purpose of interaction rules is to eliminate conflict; however, it is impossible to eliminate all conflicts, so the source of conflict must be identified.

-Conflicts can result from moral issues, conceptual issues, application issues, or factual issues.
+Conflicts can arise from moral, conceptual, application, or factual issues.

 Factual issues are very concrete and can generally be settled regardless of a person’s upbringing and background.